-UNHCR is funded almost entirely by voluntary contributions, with 93 percent coming from governments.
-A further 4 percent comes from inter-governmental organizations and pooled funding mechanisms, while the remaining 3 percent is from the private sector, including foundations, corporations and the general public.
-In addition, the agency receives a limited subsidy from the UN regular budget for administrative costs, and accepts so called "in-kind" contributions, including relief items such as tents, medicines, trucks and air transport.
+UNHCR is funded almost entirely by voluntary contributions, with 86 per cent coming from governments and the European Union.
+Six per cent comes from other inter-governmental organizations and pooled funding mechanisms, while a further six per cent is from the private sector, including foundations, corporations and the general public.
+In addition, the agency receives a limited subsidy (2 per cent) from the UN regular budget for administrative costs, and accepts in-kind contributions, including items such as tents, medicines, trucks and air transport.

 UNHCR was launched on a shoestring annual budget of US$300,000 in 1950.
-As its work and size have grown, UNHCR's expenditure has soared.
-Its annual budget rose to more than US$l billion in the early 1990s and reached a record US$3 billion in 2010, compared to US$1.8 billion in 2008.
+As its work and size have grown, the refugee agency's expenditure has soared.
+Its annual budget rose to more than US$1 billion in the early 1990s and reached a record US$4.3 billion in 2012, compared to US$1.8 billion in 2008.

 A new annual high of US$5.3 billion had been reached by the end of June 2013, including almost US$4 billion for the annual budget and US$1.3 billion for supplementary appeals.
 UNHCR's yearly budget includes annual programmes - supporting continuing regular operations - and supplementary programmes to cover emergencies such as the Syria crisis or large-scale repatriation operations.

 The top five donors in 2012 were the United States, Japan, the European Commission, Sweden and the Netherlands.